tilln/jmeter-iso8583/README.md

-While normally those would be configured by placing corresponding XML files into a `deploy` folder, here it is done dynamically via transforming configuration properties from the JMeter Test Plan into in-memory deployment descriptors objects.
+While normally those would be configured by placing corresponding XML files into a `deploy` folder, here it is done dynamically via transforming configuration properties from the JMeter Test Plan into in-memory deployment descriptor objects.
 These descriptors are then used to create and deploy QBeans at the test start and destroy them at the end.

 For even more advanced use cases, above XML files may still be used and copied to the Q2 deploy folder.